iMammal/CytoCave/docs/features.md

-Welcome to the NeuroCave 3D brain visualization tool demo!
+This is the NeuroCave 3D brain visualization tool demo!
 This tool provides a unique and interactive way to explore brain regions and their connectivity.
-It has now been generalized to explore Neurogenomics and general genomics datasets.
-Let's take a look at some of the features:
+It is currently undergoing a generalization to allow the exploration Neurogenomics and general genomics datasets.
+Here are some of the new generalized features:

 ![Independent Glyph Slider Control](BrainGlyphs.gif)